D2D-Based Grouped Random Access to Mitigate Mobile Access Congestion in 5G Sensor Networks: Geolocation-Database-Assisted Clustering

-Such spectrum sharing will often be between very different services and owners of the spectrum, such that the spectrum sharing must usually be approved by the regulator---typically through automated regulatory-driven or certified GDBs.
-A number of regulatory initiatives/trials are being undertaken or have been completed showing such GDB concepts in action, including TV white space (TVWS) \cite{hol2016}, Licensed-Shared Access \cite{mat2014}, and the Citizens Broadband Radio Service \cite{CBRS2015}---for which an LTE band is already designated. \item One key aspect of 5G is heterogeneity; moreover, common management among the heterogeneous systems/elements in 5G will likely not preexist.
-A GDB can assist in managing connectivity, QoS, and other aspects in heterogeneous scenarios.
-Furthermore, spectrum sharing/management at higher levels can also be integrated through combination with of regulatory-run or approved GDBs.
-This is inherently possible because the GDB or GDBs will (at least partially) operate at higher (e.g., regulatory---transcending spectrum services and owners) levels for above-mentioned reasons.
+\item One key aspect of 5G is heterogeneity; moreover, common management among the heterogeneous systems/elements in 5G will likely not preexist.
+A GDB can assist in managing connectivity, QoS, and other aspects in heterogeneous scenarios. {Furthermore, spectrum sharing/management at higher levels can also be integrated through combination with of regulatory-run or approved GDBs.} This is inherently possible because the GDB(s) will (at least partially) operate at higher (e.g., regulatory---transcending spectrum services and owners) levels for above-mentioned reasons.
 Such databases (e.g, TVWS databases) under regulatory approval often incorporate aspects that can be reused for other management purposes.
-These include advanced propagation and context (e.g., transmitter and receiver locations and characteristics) knowledge, facilitating the management of QoS and associated allocation, connectivity, and other aspects in heterogeneous networking scenarios. \item In many 5G and future communications contexts, it will be necessary to consider the precise locations of equipment in resource management.
+These include advanced propagation and context (e.g., transmitter and receiver locations and characteristics) knowledge, facilitating the management of QoS and associated allocation, connectivity, and other aspects in heterogeneous networking scenarios.

+\item In many 5G and beyond contexts, it is necessary to consider the precise locations of equipment in resource management.
 This applies not only to spectrum resources, but also to computational resources achieving network functions through virtualization.
-One example here is the context of latency reduction for URLLC, where careful geographical/location placing/instantiation of virtualized equipment is required by network management in order to minimize propagation delay, achieving a direct as possible propagation path between the communication endpoints. \end{enumerate}
+One example here is the context of latency reduction, where careful geographical/location placing/instantiation of virtualized equipment is required by network management in order to minimize propagation delay, achieving as direct as possible propagation path between the communication endpoints. \end{enumerate}